Timeline of Sandwich, Illinois

 1845 – The Four Corners Land Purchase

-Joseph Latham, Albert Grover, and Almon Gage purchased four adjoining tracts totaling 240 acres, marking the earliest known step toward the creation of Sandwich.
+Joseph Latham, Albert Grover, and Almon Gage purchased four adjoining tracts totaling 240 acres, land that would become Sandwich.

 Read more